picolibc/picolibc/README.md

 ## Supported Architectures

-Picolibc inherited code for a *lot* of architectures from newlib, but at this point only has code to build for the following targets:
+Picolibc inherited code for a *lot* of architectures from Newlib, but at this point only has code to build for the following targets:

  * ARM (32-bit only)